Seasonal Affective Disorder and how to help manage it

 … and more.

-In contrast, the more rare summer-pattern S.A.D. patients have insomnia, poor appetite, anxiety, and “violent or aggressive behavior” per the NIH.
+In contrast, the more rare people with summer-pattern S.A.D. patients have insomnia, poor appetite, anxiety, and “violent or aggressive behaviour” per the NIH.

 Some people with S.A.D. may have abnormalities in the genes responsible for serotonin transmission or for the sensitivity of the retina to light (perhaps because of abnormalities in the retinal pigment called melanopsin.

-According to the Center for Addiction and Mental Health in Canada, risk factors for developing SAD include:
+According to the Centre for Addiction and Mental Health in Canada, risk factors for developing SAD include:

 Almost 2 million people in the United Kingdom and more than 12 million across northern Europe are thought to suffer from S.A.D., according to the UK’s National Health Service.
 Adele recently did an interview where she said seasonal depression really affects her.
 (Stars!
 They’re just like us!)